BookAdapterTeam/book_adapter/README.md

 # book_adapter

 A new Flutter project.
-This project uses riverpod.
+This project uses riverpod MVC+S.

 ## Getting Started